-Funding was provided by U.S. Fish and Wildlife Service and Washington Department of Natural Resources.
-We thank Robert Hollingshead who was the boat operator and Caitlin Good, Dawn Graham, and Sarah Schuster who were observers for the 2006 field season.
-We thank Jim Baldwin (USFS) who provided statistical analyses and produced Figures 4, 5 and 6 and Table 3; Rich Young (USFWS) who provided survey coordinates and GIS support; Steve Jeffries (WDFW) who allowed us to borrow Research 4; Glenn Ford (R.G.
-Ford Consulting Co.) who updated the DLOG2 software; Joe Evenson (WDFW) who assisted with design of DLOG2 analysis software; Bill Ritchie and Steve Desimone for comments on an earlier version of this report, and Jeff Gould (WDFW) for performing pre-season boat repairs.
-For advice throughout this effort and for sharing Zone 1 data, a special thanks to Marty Raphael of the U.S. Forest Service Pacific Northwest Research Station.
-Our sincere appreciation to NOAA who allowed us to use their research trailer at Neah Bay and to the U.S. Coast Guard, Neah Bay for allowing us access to their base.
+Funding was provided by U.S. Fish and Wildlife Service, Washington Department of Natural Resources, and USDA Forest Service, Pacific Northwest Research Station.
+We thank Robert Hollingshead who was the boat operator and Caitlin Good, Ryan Merrill, and Christina Kereki who were observers for the 2007 field season in Zone 2.
+We thank Adam U, Jean Olson, and Eric Eisenhardt who were observers in Zone 1.
+We thank Jim Baldwin (USFS) who provided statistical analyses and produced Figures 4, 6 and 7 and Table 3; Rich Young (USFWS) and Beth Galleher (USFS) who provided survey coordinates and GIS support; Steve Jeffries (WDFW) who allowed us to borrow Research 4; Glenn Ford (R.G.
+Ford Consulting Co.) who created DLOG2 software; Joe Evenson (WDFW) who assisted with design of DLOG2 analysis software; and Bill Ritchie for comments on an earlier version of this report.
+Our sincere appreciation to NOAA who allowed us to use their research trailer at Neah Bay, U.S. Coast Guard, Neah Bay for allowing us access to their base, and Stillwater Environmental Center in Port Townsend for allowing us to park our vehicles during the survey season.